MateMonkey/ios.MateMonkey/README.md

 Tracked via github's bugtracker

 ## Why is this Open Source? ##
-Because [MateMonkey](https://github.com/MateMonkey) partly is open source, too!
+Because [MateMonkey](https://github.com/MateMonkey) is open source, too (at least in parts)!
 Also, I want to improve my coding skills by coding "out in the open".
 Anyone can participate and help make the code and the app better by contributing.

+## Before you contribute ##
+Please check out what I am working on in the development branch.
+If you want to make significant changes to the app, please contact me first or open an issue.
+Improvements to my code will be happily merged!